dotnet/docs/docs/csharp/quick-starts/numbers-in-csharp-local.md

 Now that you've seen the different numeric types, write code that calculates the area of a circle whose radius is 2.50 inches.
 Remember that the area of a circle is the radius squared multiplied by PI.
-One hint: C# contains a constant for PI, <xref:System.Math.PI?displayProperty=nameWithType> that you can use for that value.
+One hint: .NET contains a constant for PI, <xref:System.Math.PI?displayProperty=nameWithType> that you can use for that value.

-You should get an answer between 19 and 20 (remember that doouble arithmetic rounds.)
+You should get an answer between 19 and 20.
 You can check your answer by [looking at the finished sample code on GitHub](https://github.com/dotnet/docs/tree/master/samples/csharp/numbers-quickstart/Program.cs#L104-L106)

 Try some other formulas if you'd like.